Abdizhamil Nurpeisov: Career

 The trilogy The Blood and Sweat and the other writings of Abdizhamil Nurpeisov one of the word-painters made great contributions to the Kazakh literature of the past twentieth century, were translated into about thirty foreign languages, due to this the world has learned about the national Kazakh literature and they were prized by the world's outstanding writers.
-A Frenchman Louis Aragon, Russians Yury Kazakov, Sergei Baruzdin, Anatoly Kim, Nikolay Afanasiev, Lev Anninsky, Leonid Terakopyan, Valentin Oskotsky, a Spaniard August Vidal, a Kyrgyz Chingiz Aitmatov, a Bashkir Mustai Karim, Germans Leo Kossuth, Ralph Schroeder, Kazakhstanis Mukhtar Auezov, Sabit Mukanov, Gabit Musrepov, Mukhamedzhan Karataev, Takhauy Ahtanov, Serik Kirabaev, Zeynolla Kabdolov, Gerold Belger, Akseleu Seydimbek, and the others wrote about him with excitement.
+A Frenchman Louis Aragon, Russians Yury Kazakov, Sergei Baruzdin, Anatoli Kim, Nikolay Afanasiev, Lev Anninsky, Leonid Terakopyan, Valentin Oskotsky, a Spaniard August Vidal, a Kyrgyz Chingiz Aitmatov, a Bashkir Mustai Karim, Germans Leo Kossuth, Ralph Schroeder, Kazakhstanis Mukhtar Auezov, Sabit Mukanov, Gabit Musirepov, Mukhamedzhan Karataev, Takhauy Ahtanov, Serik Kirabaev, Zeynolla Kabdolov, Gerold Belger, Akseleu Seydimbek, and the others wrote about him with excitement.

 "...
 Everything written by Abdizhamil can be called as an entire epic.
 The epic could be also called "The twentieth century and the Kazakh world".
 Ordeals in the beginning of the century (The Blood and Sweat), inhumanity in its middle ("Kurland"), and persecution at the end of the century ("The last duty") constitute a single artistic canvas."

 Memories written by a talented artist in words brought new ideas into the artistic memoir.
 The writer was so self-critical, that before each edition he criticized strictly, honed, polished and decried even his world-famous writings.
 It was bowing his head to the power of the artistic expression.
 Love for literature, devotion to the art is equating to "related business" as the great Abay said.
 To resign to "humiliation", "ridicules", torments, and understand in depth the responsibility of literature is a great work.

 The trilogy The Blood and Sweat, the dilogy "The last duty" is not only Nurpeisov's success, but also a success of all Kazakh literature.
 The outstanding writer was praised for his extraordinary work by the people and by the State.

-A. Nurpeisov was the laureate of State Prize of the USSR.
+A. Nurpeisov was the laureate of the USSR State Prize.
 In Kazakhstan only three writers Mukhtar Auezov, Abdizhamil Nurpeisov, Zhuban Moldagaliev have such an award.